Are you cooking up trouble?

 Management and purchases

-- Concession stands must adhere to local food licensing and permit laws and regulations.
+• Concession stands must adhere to all local food licensing and permit laws and regulations.

-- Use of gloves and hand sanitizers offer additional protection, but are not a substitute for frequent hand washing.
+• Use of gloves and hand sanitizers offer hand additional protection, but are not a substitute for frequent hand washings.

-- Food handlers must be symptom-free of illness (coughing, sneezing or sniffling, fever, nausea, vomiting, diarrhea) when handling food.
+• Food handlers be symptom-free of illness (coughing, sneezing or sniffling, fever, nausea, vomiting, diarrhea) or open wounds when handling food.

 Insects and Vermin